Sir Leonard Chamberlain: Life

 Although he was often absent from the Channel Islands, Chamberlain cooperated with William Wynter to stabilise the military position there against the French threat during the Italian War of 1551–59, paying attention to Alderney and Sark.
 He died in Guernsey about August 1561.

 Family

-Chamberlain had four wives; one of them was Dorothy, fourth daughter of John Newdigate, king's serjeant-at-law.
+Chamberlain had four wives including; Dorothy, fourth daughter of John Newdigate, king's serjeant-at-law, and Margery Vaughan, widow of Stephen Vaughan.
 Francis Chamberlain, who in 1555 was joined with him in the government of Guernsey, and who continued sole governor till his own death in 1570, was his eldest son.
 His second son George was the father of George Chamberlain the Bishop of Ypres.